Do Hyenas Hunt? Secrets of the Savanna’s Hidden Hunter

 Drop the scavenger label.
 This isn’t luck, it is grit and instinct, sharpened over ages.
 Seeing a hunt like this with Kijani Tours flips the whole story.
 Hyenas aren’t just the punchline in cartoons; they are relentless, clever hunters.

 Stories and old documentaries never did them justice.
 Modern science is rewriting its reputation.
-Researchers in the Serengeti and Maasai Mara ecosystems see hyenas hunt, work in teams, and change strategies, right in front of them.
-When you’re actually there, textbooks start to feel real.
+Researchers in the Ngorongoro Conservation Area see hyenas hunt, work in teams, and change strategies, right in front of them.
+When you are actually there, textbooks start to feel real.
 The suspense, the tiny signals, the wild sounds—they are all part of the deal, and you witness the whole thing.

 2. Myth versus Reality: More Than Scavengers